pretzelhammer/rust-blog/posts/learning-rust-in-2020.md

 ![hackerrank more like failrank](../assets/hackerrank-more-like-failrank.png)

 This is really strange because I was able to browse Rust solutions for the problem above submitted by other HackerRank users, so it's possible to submit a Rust solution somehow.
 I tried Googling this issue and but Google didn't return any useful results.
-There's no way for me to evalute HackerRank other than to tell you not to waste your time with it like I did.
+There's no way for me to evaluate HackerRank other than to tell you not to waste your time with it like I did.